CYLaiMDPhD/ETL_Practice_Using_Movies/README.md

 ### Module 8 Challenge

 *Note: Challenge files were originally run with the full Kaggle data set.
 Current outputs displayed in the notebooks below reflect this.
-However, the code has been edited to run with the smaller sample data sets for grading.*
+However, the code has been edited to run with the smaller sample data sets for code testing.*

 **Files for grading:**
 - ETL_function_test.ipynb